tianweijun/titan-ast/README.md

 # quick start
-a regular expression describes the format of grammars:

-keywords of statement :  -> ; :

-keywords of regular expression:  ()[]''?*+-{}
+titan-ast grammar file with regular expression style syntax,see  [grammar-file-syntax](/titanAstGrammar.txt) for details.

-default terminal grammar:  Epsilon Eof
+default terminal grammar:  Epsilon Eof.

-default nonterminal grammar:  augmentedNonterminal
+default nonterminal grammar:  augmentedNonterminal.

 format of grammar's definition : nameOfGrammar  :  regularExpression ;

-The grammar file should be encoded in 8bits(iso-8859-1) format.
+the grammar file should be encoded in 8bits(iso-8859-1) format.

-each token separated by white spaces.tokens include  //, /*, */, :, ; and regExpUnit.

 content of grammar file like this；